Helping You to Maximize Your Academic Pursuits

 Psychedelic medicine is the "new" frontier of psychiatric medicine and a possible alternative to lifelong, harmful courses of treatment.
 While psychedelic compounds are just gaining recognition in Western medicine through clinical trials, the use of psychedelic plants as spiritual facilitators and psychiatric healing agents goes back millennia.

-Psychiatry Interest Group
+Psychiatry Student Interest Group

 Specialty Student Interest Group